ministryofjustice/moj-frontend/docs/components/interruption-card.md

 #### 3. Non-contextual errors

 A non-contextual error happens when there’s a conflict between 2 or more parts of a service.
-The error is with the application as a whole, not a specific field.
+The error is with the application as a whole, not a specific part.
 This means that a message cannot be shown next to the source of the error, such as with a [GOV.UK Design System error message](https://design-system.service.gov.uk/components/error-message/).

 Service design should prevent these errors.
 However, they can happen if a user edits an early part of a form (via a [GOV.UK Design System Check answers pattern page](https://design-system.service.gov.uk/patterns/check-answers/)) in a way that affects later parts.
 For example, if a person’s income has changed since an application was started, they might need to answer different sections.